wilsonliaows/docs/on-prem/setup.md

 8) Unzip the `cert.zip` file and move the contents (`cert.key` and `cert.pem`) to `C:\Program Files\Workato Agent/conf` directory.
 It should be in the same folder as the sample `config.yml` file.

+9) After installing your agent on your machine, you will now need to configure your agent by [creating connection profiles](/on-prem/profile.md)

 An installation instruction video for Windows is also available [here](https://www.youtube.com/watch?v=Pu3GCk7OY6Q&feature=youtu.be).

 ### Linux & Mac OS